StuyPulse/team694.github.io/about/ec/index.md

 ### Assistant Director of Strategy <small>{{ page.positions.ados.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.ados.photo %} <img src="{{ page.positions.ados.photo }}" class="ec-photo" alt="Assistant Director of Strategy"> {% endif %}
 The Assistant Director of Strategy (aDoS) must be familiar with all aspects of the Strategy team and be prepared to perform any DoS duty if needed.
 This may include organizing scouting sheets, participating in alliance selection meetings and discussing match strategies with our alliance partners.
-The aDoS should not be a senior.
 </div>

 ### Director of Design <small>{{ page.positions.design.name }}</small>